snowzach/doods2/README.md

 and provide it to DOODS along with the labels file.

 There's a good list of these here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md

+## PyTorch - Automatically load from Torch Hub
+This allows you to pull models directly from github using the torch.hub system. https://pytorch.org/docs/stable/hub.html

+To configure these, for the model file specify the hub name and then the model separated by a comma.
+It will download and load the model.

+Example:
+`modelFile: ultralytics/yolov5,yolov5s`

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.